Reviews You Can Rely On

 Read more: Saucony Peregrine 15 review

 We have tested numerous previous versions of this shoe and found them all to have excellent features that we continue to recommend.
-While improvements have been made to the Peregrine over the years, if you find the Peregrine 14 or even the version 13 in your size for a good price, we still recommend these excellent shoes.
+While improvements have been made to the Peregrine over the years, if you find the Peregrine 14 in your size for a good price, we still recommend these excellent shoes.

 OVERALL